Republic P-47 Thunderbolt: US

-By mid-1943, the Jug was also in service with the 12th Air Force in Italy and against the Japanese in the Pacific, with the 348th Fighter Group flying missions out of Port Moresby, New Guinea.
-By 1944, the Thunderbolt was in combat with the USAAF in all its operational theaters except Alaska.
+Furthermore, P-47s were used against the Japanese in the Pacific, such as with the 348th Fighter Group flying missions out of Port Moresby, New Guinea.
+By 1944, the USAAF was operating the Thunderbolt in combat across all of its operational theaters except Alaska.

 One of several gun-harmonization schemes used on the P-47: This one converged the eight guns into a point at about 1100 ft out front.